dkidd928/hello/README.md

-# helloWorld
+# hello
-A simple repository to house programs written in a number of programming languages to display "Hello, World!"
+A simple repository to house programs written in a number of programming languages to display "hello, world"